This feature is supported in a SIP to ISDN or ISDN to SIP scenario.

 You may not be able to log on to the Mediatrix unit Web interface if you are using older browser versions.
 The computer's network card must be on the same subnet as the Mediatrix unit.

-- In your Web browser, enter the IP address used by your Mediatrix unit to communicate with the Web interface.
+- In your Web browser, enter the IP address at which the Web interface of your Mediatrix unit can be reached.

 - If your network has an IPv4 DHCP server, connect the primary Ethernet

-port of the Mediatrix unit to the network (ETH1 port ), use the provided
+port of the Mediatrix unit to the network (ETH1 port), use the provided DHCP

 - You can also connect your computer to the secondary Ethernet port of the

 Mediatrix unit (ETH2), use the 192.168.0.10 IP address.

 - Enter admin as your username and administrator as the password.